Skip to content

 /query?name=aa

-If multiple global schemas are defined for same property, the latest one will have the preference.
-If both local and global schemas are defined, the local one will have the preference.
+If multiple global schemas are defined for the same property, the latest one will take precedence.
+If both local and global schemas are defined, the local one will take precedence.

 Normalize

 You can use the Elysia constructor to set the behavior for unknown fields on outgoing and incoming bodies via the normalize option.
-By default, elysia will raise an error in case a request or response contains fields which are not explicitly allowed in the schema of the respective handler.
+By default, Elysia will raise an error if a request or response contains fields that are not explicitly allowed in the schema of the respective handler.

 ts